Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 **Auto Tranquilizing Shot!**
 • BoP?
 Alter Time?
 Get it with Tranq as soon as it's up!
+• Now featuring a full list so you can choose yourself!

 **Auto Spider Sting!**
 • That mage just popped Combustion?
 Hit him with a Spider Sting!